-After months of applying and waiting, you’ve finally been accepted into your ideal graduate program.
+After months of applying and waiting, you’ve finally been accepted into your ideal school.
 That means the hard part should be over, right?

 Some lenders charge various fees in addition to the interest rate, which is why it’s equally important to look at any other costs associated with your loan.
 When you include all the fees and costs, this is called your annual percentage rate, or APR.
 This is true for any loan, whether that’s a student loan, personal loan, or even a credit card.